-To assess more rigorously how accurate SplitGuard is at detecting FSHA, and likewise not reporting an attack during honest training, we define three candidate decision-making policies with different goals and test each one's effectiveness.
+To assess more rigorously how accurate SplitGuard is at detecting FSHA, and likewise not reporting an attack during honest training, we define three candidate \textbf{decision policies} with different goals and test each one's effectiveness.
 A policy takes as input the list of SplitGuard scores obtained up to that point, and decides if the server is launching a training-hijacking attack or not.

-We set a threshold of 0.9 for these example policies.
-While the clients can choose different thresholds (Section \ref{decision_making}), the results in \ref{fig:main_results} indicate that 0.9 is a sensible starting point.
+We set a threshold score of 0.9 for these example policies.
+While the clients can choose different thresholds (Section \ref{decision_making}), the results in Figure \ref{fig:main_results} indicate that 0.9 is a reasonable starting point.
 The three policies, also displayed in Algorithm \ref{alg:policies} are defined as follows: \begin{itemize} \item \textit{Fast:} Fix an early batch index.
-Report attack if the last score obtained is less than $0.9$ after that index.
-The goal of this policy is to detect an attack as fast as possible, without worrying too much about a high false positive rate. \item \textit{Avg-$k$:} Report attack if the average of the last $k$ scores is less than $0.9$.
-This policy represents a middle point between the \textit{Fast} and the \textit{Voting} policies. \item \textit{Voting:} Wait until a certain number of scores is obtained.
-Then divide the scores up to a fixed number of groups, calculate each group's average, and report attack if the majority of the mean values is less than $0.9$.
-This policy aims for a high overall success rate (i.e. high true positive and low false positive rates).
-It can tolerate making decisions relatively later. \end{itemize} Note that these policies are not conclusive, and are provided as basic examples.
-More complex policies can be implemented to suit different settings.
-We will discuss the clients' decision-making process in more detail in Section \ref{decision_making}.
+Report an attack if the last score obtained is less than $0.9$ after that index.
+The goal of this policy is to detect an attack as fast as possible, without worrying about a high false positive rate. \item \textit{Avg-$k$:} Report an attack if the average of the last $k$ scores is less than $0.9$.
+This policy represents a middle point between the \textit{Fast} and the \textit{Voting} policies. \item \textit{Voting:} Divide the scores sequentially into groups of a fixed size and calculate each group's average.
+Report attack if the majority of the means is less than $0.9$.
+This policy aims for a high overall success rate (i.e. high true positive and low false positive rates); it can tolerate making decisions relatively later. \end{itemize} We will discuss the clients' decision-making process beyond these sample policies in more detail in Section \ref{decision_making}.